President & CEO

 Under Jim’s leadership, the Food Bank distributed more than 7 million pounds of fresh produce to families in need this past fiscal year, and the Food Bank is distributing more fresh, healthy food to more families than ever before.

-During his tenure at the Burn Institute, Floros significantly expanded the nonprofit from an annual operating budget of $320,000 and 4 employees to 12 employees, a volunteer base of 1,500, an affiliate program, two offices and an operating budget of nearly $1.5 million.
-When devastating wildfires hit San Diego County in 2007, Floros organized emergency assistance for burn survivors and ramped up efforts to keep the public informed about evacuation procedures.
-In 2008, Floros was awarded the National Burn Prevention Award from the American Burn Association and the Maltese Award from the San Diego County Fire Chiefs’ Association.
-Under Floros’ leadership, the Institute became the leading burn foundation in the nation and is held as a national model.
+During his tenure at the Burn Institute, Jim was awarded the National Burn Prevention Award from the American Burn Association and the Maltese Award from the San Diego County Fire Chiefs’ Association.
+Under Floros’ leadership, the Institute became the top burn foundation in the nation and is held as a national model.
 In 2016, Jim received the Nonprofit CEO of the Year Award from the San Diego Business Journal.

 Jim has held officer positions and served on the board of directors for numerous civic and nonprofit organizations.
-Jim served as board chair for the International Federation of Burn Foundations for seven years and as chair of the Chula Vista Civil Service Commission.
-Jim also served as president of the board of the Kiwanis Club of San Diego Foundation, chair of the Agency Executive Committee for Combined Health Agencies, and Jim currently serves on the County of San Diego Social Services Advisory Board in addition to serving as Chair of the California Association of Food Bank’s Board of Directors.
+Jim served as board chair for the International Federation of Burn Foundations for seven years and chair of the Chula Vista Civil Service Commission.
+Jim served as president of the board of the Kiwanis Club of San Diego Foundation, and Jim currently serves as vice president of the County of San Diego Social Services Advisory Board in addition to serving as Chair of the California Association of Food Bank’s Board of Directors.
 Born and raised in Wisconsin, Jim is a Packers fan “for life” and an avid golfer.
 He lives in San Diego with his wife and two children.